memkind/memkind/doc/memkind.3.md

 :   returns zero if file-backed kind memory is in the specified directory path
     *pmem_dir*.
 Otherwise, it can be created with the DAX attribute or an error code from the [ERRORS](#errors) section.

+`memkind_set_allow_zero_allocs()`
+:   for a given *kind*, determines the behavior of malloc-like functions when size passed
+    to them is equal to zero.
+    These functions return a valid pointer when *allow_zero_allocs* is set to true, return NULL when set to false (default memkind behavior).

 **MEMKIND_PMEM_MIN_SIZE** The minimum size which allows to limit the file-backed memory partition.